 Jean Ionta works as a pupil support assistant at St Patrick’s Primary School in Glasgow.
 ‘Pupil support assistant’ has been the preferred name for teaching assistants in Scotland.
 They often provide both specialist learning support and more general support to teachers.
-When filming the videos for this course at the school we focused on Jean as she went about her work with children and staff.
+When filming the videos for this unit at the school we focused on Jean as she went about her work with children and staff.
 We put these aspects of her work together to give a sense of her day and the professional and personal skills she brings to her role.

 Activity 1 A day in the life

 As you watch the following video note in the box below how Jean goes about her work, how she describes it and how others portray her contribution.
 In particular, make notes on how she puts an emphasis on children’s social and personal development and her part in this.
 How would you describe the way she is with children and her approach to supporting learning?